Chandramouleeswar Temple, Thiruvakkarai: Architecture

 Chandramowleeswarar temple is located in Thiruvakkarai, a village located on the banks of Varaha river, located 20 km from Villupuram.
-The temple in its current structure built of stone was built by the Chola king Aditya I (870 - 907 CE).
+The temple in its current structure built of stone was built by the Chola king Aditya I (870–907 CE).
 The temple has a seven-tiered Rajagopuram, the gateway tower that pierces the rectangular wall that houses all the shrines.
 The temple tank is located adjacent to the temple.
-The sanctum sanctorum houses the one of the rare image of Chandramowleeswarar in the form of Lingam, an iconic form of Shiva with three faces, said to be of the very few in India.
+The sanctum sanctorum houses one of the rare images of Chandramowleeswarar in the form of Lingam, an iconic form of Shiva with three faces, said to be of the very few in India.
 There is an Ardha Mandapa and a Mukha mandapa, pillared halls leading to the sanctum.
 The first precinct has the shrines of Vinayakar, Murugan, Durga, Dakshinamurthy and Chandikeswara.
 The second precinct has a hundred pillared hall.

 Architecturally there are many things in this temple that are contrary to tradition.
 Generally, one can have the darshan of the main deity from the entrance itself, however, in this temple the main deity is not visible as the Moolavar is not in a straight line.
 In fact, none of main features of the temple—the Rajagopuram, flag post, Nandhi—are on a straight line and are found slightly away from one another.
 Also, unlike other temples the Sani Bhagavan’s Vahanam, the crow is facing the left side as opposed to the normal right side.
 All these are attributed to the vakram nature (contradictory) of the temple.

 There is a separate shrine for Varadaraja Perumal Lord Vishnu and the idol has the unique feature of Prayoka Chakra, this cannot be seen elsewhere and the shrine for vakra Kali in the second precinct.